World DesignPro Guide

 Economy & Governance

 • How are laws enforced?
-A world with corrupt guards operates very differently from one with omniscient surveillance AI
+A world with corrupt guards operates completely differently from one with omniscient surveillance AI.
+This single decision changes the texture of every scene set in public

 • How do citizens feel about their leaders?
-Consent, resistance, apathy — this determines the political tension in your story
+Consent, resistance, apathy — this determines the political tension in your story.
+A population that's given up hope produces a very different protagonist than one that's on the verge of rebellion

 Reference: Brandon Sanderson, "Sanderson's Laws of Magic" (published on brandonsanderson.com).
 Also discussed extensively in his BYU lecture series on writing (freely available on YouTube).